stasis78/7dtd-mods/README.md

 ## Mod Info

-Don't use 2 of the same mods such as `AugerMod` and `AugerPlusNoKickMod`.
-Using similiar mods won't do what you think it will do......

 ### ShutUpAuger

 This just replaces the loud parts of the auger with a quiet sound.
 The idle sound is still there which isn't annoying.
 Probably breaks a lot of the sound based heat map stuff...